wwivbbs/docs/docs/net37_docs.md

 placed in the DATA directory if your board is only on one
 network.
 If you are on more than one network, then the
 files for a particular network should be in its separate
-directory as you defined it in INIT option N.
+directory as you defined it in wwivconfig option N.

    BBSLIST.NET -  For a small network, this file can list
 all nodes participating in the network.
 The general format